Limbic Templates: How to Change Deep Patterns

 The deepest templates get created as infants.

-Most of our most pervasive, deep, core templates that inform our world without us realizing it were wired in before age 2.
-So you have no conscious knowledge of any of the events that form your core habit patterns–especially the ones that influence your relationships.
-Fun, right?
+Our most pervasive, deep, core templates that inform our world without us realizing it were wired in before age 2.
+This means you have no conscious knowledge of any of the events that form your core habit patterns—especially the ones that influence your relationships.
+(What could go wrong?)

 Let’s say you’re a baby, and you get hungry.
-You cry, your mom responds, you eat, you feel full, you feel good.
-The neural circuits for “a sensation in tummy”, “crying”, “mamma comes to me”, “feeding happens”, “full belly”, “feel good” all light up.
+You cry your mom responds you eat you feel full you feel good.
+The neural circuits for “an uncomfortable sensation in tummy”, “crying”, “mamma comes to me”, “feeding happens”, “full belly”, “feel good” all light up.
 And neurons that fire together, wire together.

 • it’s OK to express my needs